rancher-sandbox/sbombastic/docs/user-guide/scanning-registries.md

 # Scanning Registries

-This guide explains how to configure and run scans on container registries using SBOMbastic.
+This guide explains how to configure and run scans on container registries using SBOMscanner.

 It covers: